Amman31/ROS2-powered-Automatic-Patroling-Robot/readme.md

 ---
 ![Patrol Robot](images/patrol_robot.jpg)

-The **ROS2 Patrol Robot** is a smart autonomous ground vehicle that uses an ultrasonic sensor to detect nearby obstacles.
+The **ROS2 Patrol Robot** is a smart patrolling ground vehicle that keeps moving in a predefined path and uses an ultrasonic sensor to detect nearby obstacles.
 Upon detection, it halts movement, captures an image using a Raspberry Pi Camera, and sends that image to a Flask server for logging.
 This project uses ROS2 for inter-process communication, an Arduino for sensor control, and an L298N motor driver for driving the motors.

 ---